apokryphus/advanced-combat-system/README.md

 # advanced-combat-system
-Witcher 3 combat overhaul mod
+Witcher 3 combat overhaul mod.
+ Enables the player to use a wide variety of NPC animations and abilities, both in and out of combat.

 Video showcasing a previous version of the mod.